 Mr. Swanner was immediately enthusiastic about the idea, as it fit seamlessly with his curriculum on pollinators.

 “Pollinators are important for both our environment and our studies at Greeley School.
-Students first learn about pollinators when they study butterflies in Kindergarten, and we recently had a beekeeper at our school to speak with our second grade students.
+Students first learn about pollinators when they study butterflies in Kindergarten, and we recently had a beekeeper at our school speak with our second-grade students.

 Scarlett’s love of the environment began with her own pollinator garden.
 “I started getting involved in environmentalism pretty gradually just by getting outside and connecting with wildlife.
 This really made me realize how important healthy ecosystems and biodiversity are to humans.
 I think spending time outside getting your hands dirty is how people learn to care about the environment, which is why pollinator gardens at schools are so important,” says Scarlett.